scriptnull/vishnubharathi.codes/source/_posts/badger-with-meta.md

 user_data = Marshal.load(serialized_val)
 ```

-Now, what will we do when we want to read the information in our ruby object in some other service written in some other programming language (Example: a node.js process trying to process our user data)
+Now, what will we do when we want to read the information in our ruby object in some other service written in some other programming language.
+(Example: a node.js process trying to process our user data)

 The solution is to serialize the data using a format that both the services could understand.
 (In our example, we could convert user data into a JSON string and store it in DB.
 This will enable us to read the data from any programming language that could deserialize JSON)